profile pic (2)

 Can I help you?

-Do you offer a great service but struggle to consistently generate enough warm, pre-qualified leads or sales enquiries?
+Do you offer a great service but struggle to generate consistent, warm enquiries?

-If that situation sounds familiar, you might find value in my backstory and how I finally solved this problem…
+If that sounds familiar, you might find my backstory useful and see how I eventually solved this.

-How I discovered and created the Get More Customers Method™.
-Click to read more…
+How I solved this and created the Get More Customers Method™…

 Where it began

-In November 2003, I launched a small two-person start-up in the heavily regulated Japanese financial services industry.
-All we had was an untested idea for a portfolio-management service and a lot of determination.
+In November 2003, I launched a small two-person start-up in Japan’s heavily regulated financial services industry.

-Getting started wasn’t cheap.
+Getting started was not cheap.
 We needed about $96,000 just to open the doors.
 That included a twelve-month office deposit, equipment, and a ¥5 million yen license deposit for the Ministry of Finance.
-Before we could legally operate, the pressure to earn money was already sitting heavily on my shoulders.
+Before we could legally operate, the pressure to earn money was already there.

 Early Progress and an Unexpected Ceiling

 My founding partner and I were strong in product development and financial analysis.
-I had learned enough SEO to keep our site visible, but beyond that we knew very little about marketing or scaling.
+I had learned enough SEO to keep our site visible, but beyond that we knew very little about marketing or scaling a business.
 We tried countless ideas, mostly based on guesswork, and wasted a lot of time and money.
-Eventually we accepted that we needed outside help and took on a 50/50 partner who agreed to invest over 1 million dollars into the business.

 The First Cracks

-Within months, the global credit crunch began.
-Our monthly spending had jumped to $120,000 while revenue stayed the same.
-Our new partner became occupied with problems in his other businesses and spent less and less time in Japan.
-His marketing drive which we were depending on never really happened.
+Our monthly spending jumped to $120,000 while revenue stayed the same.
+Our new partner became occupied with problems in his other businesses and spent less time in Japan.
+The marketing direction we were relying on never really happened.

-Then, in January 2008, I received news that my dad (age 57) had passed away from complications during a routine operation.
-I was devastated.
-I flew back to the UK, and when I returned to Japan, I reviewed the marketing activities that had been approved in my absence.
+In January 2008, I received news that my dad had passed away following a routine operation.
+I flew back to the UK, and when I returned to Japan, I reviewed the marketing activity that had been approved in my absence.

 The Downward Spiral